-We request an exemption from §§ 91.405(a), 91.407(a)(1), 91.409(a)(2) and 91.417(a) and (b) Maintenance inspections since they only apply to aircraft with an airworthiness certificate.
-However, as a safety precaution we will perform a preflight inspection of the UAS before each flight as outlined in the attached operating documents.
+91.405(a), 91.407(a)(1), 91.409(a)(2) and 91.417(a) and (b)

+Maintenance inspections may be required and should be granted since they only apply to aircraft with an airworthiness certificate.
+However as a safety precaution user will perform a preflight inspection of his UAS before each flight as outlined in his operating documents and follow manufacture maintenance recommendations as stated in UA user manual.